 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
+While HVAC often requires physical exertion, it can still be a fulfilling career.
 As a technician you’ll need to be able to:

-- Work in awkward settings, including tight or messy spaces.
+- Work in awkward settings, including tight or dusty spaces.

-- Work evenings, weekends and overtime around peak demand.
+- Work evenings, weekends and overtime during peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and continuous recertification.